Living with hearing loss

 - Use a technique called speech reading to help understand what is being said.
-This method involves watching a person’s face, posture, gestures, and tone of voice to get the meaning of what is being said.
+This method involves watching a person's face, posture, gestures, and tone of voice to get the meaning of what is being said.
 This is different from lip reading.
-There needs to enough light in the room to see the other person’s face in order to use this technique.
+There needs to be enough light in the room to see the other person's face in order to use this technique.

 People around you can also learn methods to help them talk to a person with hearing loss.

 Dugan MB.
 Living with Hearing Loss.
 Washington DC: Gallaudet University Press; 2003.